 Getting home: The Peak Galleria offers several bus options, The Peak Tram or a taxi home.
 For a longer walk, take the steps down to the public restroom near the start of Lugard road.
 This leads down Old Peak Road and back into Central.

-If you haven’t done this hike, you’ve heard of it.
-Heck, you’ve probably heard about it so often that you’ve lied about having done it, not wanting to admit you haven’t!
+Even if you haven’t done this hike, you’ll have heard of it.
 Named for the rugged ridge-line that runs up the Southwest peninsula of Hong Kong Island, Dragon’s Back offers panoramic views of Stanley and Shek O where it’s not unusual to see paragliders drifting along the hills.

 After a gradual uphill for the first kilometre and a half, there are a few small climbs followed by flat and downhill trails, finishing in the tucked away Big Wave Bay.
-It is the ideal trek for showing off our gorgeous city when you’ve got visitors in town – so make sure they bring their trainers!
+It is the ideal trek for showing off our gorgeous city when you’ve got visitors in town.

 Getting there: Take the MTR to Shau Kei Wan.
 Exit A3 will take you to the bus terminus where you take the Number 9 toward Shek O, alighting at the To Tei Wan stop on Shek O Road.
 If you take a taxi, make sure you have GPS maps open so you know when you’re getting close.
 Most drivers haven’t heard of To Tei Wan or Dragon’s Back, so just say Shek O Road and keep an eye out for the stop.
 Follow the markers for the Hong Kong Trail.